Extraltodeus/ComfyUI-AutomaticCFG/README.md

 Also just tested and it works with pixart sigma.

+Works with SD3 for as long as you don't use any boost feature / cutting the uncond (it's the same thing)

 # Note:

 The presets are interpreted with eval().
 Make sure that you thrust whoever sent a preset to you as it may be used to execute malicious code.